 You may have had the thought cross your mind wondering if your thermostat is in the right spot in your house.
 Some areas of your house might be cooler than other areas of your house.
-Maybe wondering if there is a right or wrong spot.
+Maybe you are wondering if there is a right or wrong spot.
 Some places will benefit you and your energy bill.
-So, what is the best location for the thermostat in a two-story house?
+So, what is the best location for a thermostat in a two-story house?

-Even though there are many dos and dont’s about thermostat placement, when talking about a two-story house it is ideal to have it higher on the wall on the first floor of the house.
+Even though there are many dos and dont’s about thermostat placement, when talking about a two-story house, it is ideal to have it higher on the wall on the first floor of the house.
 You want the thermostat to be in the most central area of the house to get the best reading.
-Some people have two thermostats for a two-story house and others have one.
+Some people have two thermostats for a two-story house, and others have one.
 It depends on how big of a house you have.

 Where To Place Your Thermostat